roblnk/Machine_Learning/README.md

 ### Setup:
     pip install -r requirements.txt
 #### How to training in your Face Recognition?
-First go to direct image in folder training and paste your foler that have your personal photos,then go to folder training:
+First go to direct image in folder training and paste your folder that have your personal photos,then go to folder training:

     cd training
     py training.py